FLARE: A Dataflow-Aware and Scalable Hardware Architecture for Neural-Hybrid Scientific Lossy Compression: Evaluation

 These results demonstrate that the proposed architecture effectively scales along both data size and workload dimensions.
 The overall speedup depends on workload distribution and system bottlenecks—particularly those introduced by the neural network or dataset-specific characteristics.

-\textbf{Data movement reduction.} To quantify the impact of the proposed architecture on data movement, we analyze internal data transfers within a single \abbr~Computing Core, focusing on the Prediction Engine, Neural Engine, and Codec Engine, which are identified as the primary contributors to data movement during both compression and decompression.
-The look-ahead processing strategy in the Prediction Engine enables early reuse of intermediate results stored in on-chip SRAM, significantly reducing redundant data transfers.
-Additionally, the systolic array architecture promotes localized data reuse by maintaining data within processing elements, thereby minimizing costly off-chip memory accesses.
-Furthermore, the hybrid dataflow enhances efficiency by enabling pipelined and parallel execution across engines, effectively eliminating unnecessary off-chip communication between modules.
-The operator fusion strategy further contributes by integrating slice-wise normalization directly into the convolution kernel, eliminating separate memory accesses for normalization and convolution stages.
-Collectively, these architectural features streamline on-chip data access and substantially reduce overall data movement.
+\textbf{Data movement reduction.} To quantify the impact of the proposed architecture, we analyze internal data transfers within a single \abbr~Computing Core, focusing on the Prediction, Neural, and Codec Engines as the main contributors during compression and decompression.
+In the Prediction Engine, look-ahead processing reuses intermediate results from on-chip SRAM, while the systolic arrays keep data local within processing elements.
+Across engines, the hybrid dataflow supports pipelined and parallel execution, reducing unnecessary off-chip communication.
+Operator fusion further removes separate memory accesses for slice-wise normalization and convolution.
+Together, these features reduce overall data movement by improving on-chip reuse.

-As shown in Figure~\ref{fig:dataMovement}, the proposed architecture achieves up to a $10\times$ reduction\footnote{The data access during neural network training and inference is optimized via TimeLoop and excluded from this analysis.
-Thus, the data access pattern is identical in both compression and decompression procedures.} in data movement across three scientific datasets.
-Among the total reduction achieved, the largest contribution comes from normalization (56\%), followed by prediction (22\%), neural network operations (11\%), and lossless codec (11\%).
-These results underscore the effectiveness of the proposed design in minimizing data movement and enhancing performance across diverse compression and decompression workloads.
+As shown in Figure~\ref{fig:dataMovement}, the proposed architecture reduces data movement by up to $10\times$\footnote{The data access during neural network training and inference is optimized via TimeLoop and excluded from this analysis.
+Thus, the data access pattern is identical in both compression and decompression procedures.} across three datasets.
+Normalization contributes the largest share of the reduction (56\%), followed by prediction (22\%), neural network operations (11\%), and lossless codec (11\%).
+These results show the proposed design effectively reduces data movement across compression and decompression workloads.